andreasLD/workshop-sefs11/README.md

 * [Course Evaluation](https://docs.google.com/forms/d/1wYkbajB_q5NPxzqJfS4gAwrRro7BcOd4OE_W5tmiOYo/viewform?usp=send_form) (**16.30 - 45.00**) - see link below.

 Each part has its own folder, with slides, data, code and other materials.
-Each lecture is structured in: Intro - Demo - Exercise
+Each lecture is structured into: Intro - Demo - Exercise

 ## Feedback